mildsauce45/LinqToGatherer/README.md

 A Linq Query Provider for the Magic: The Gathering Gatherer Database

 Have you ever wanted to search some database for a bunch of magic cards fitting some criteria?
 Come on, of course you have.
-Well LtG provides the mechanisms to do so without having to maintain your own local database and keep it up to date.
-We lean on the public face of Gatherer.
+LtG provides the mechanisms to do so without having to maintain your own local database and keep it up to date.
+It leans on the public face of Gatherer.

 #Querying for Cards